13 Wildly Fun Hotel Pools Kids Won’t Want to Leave

 Join us for a weekly dose of fresh, modern ideas for life at home with your kids.

-When the first heat wave of summer hits, there is nothing — nothing! — like a waterpark.
-I honestly can’t get enough pool time with my 15-month-old son, whose megawatt smile stretches from ear to ear as soon as he sees his toddler life vest emerge from storage.
+When the first heat wave of summer hits, there is nothing — nothing! — like a water park.
+I honestly can’t get enough pool time with my toddler son, whose megawatt smile stretches from ear to ear as soon as he sees his life vest emerge from storage.
 He knows just where we’re going.

-No surprise I’m fantasizing about the day when we can hit the road to stay in a mermaid, merman, and mer-kid mecca: the waterpark hotel.
+No surprise I’m fantasizing about the day when we can hit the road to stay in a water park hotel.
 Essentially water parks with full resorts attached, these places are among the family-friendliest hotels you’ll ever stay in, with truly jaw-dropping pool perks, like multiple kid-ready dining options right on the premises and nearby adventures for all ages.
 The best part?
 When your wee ones tire of the water (it happens!) you can all take a nap in your room upstairs before coming back for more.
 You’ll find crowds and prices plummet during the school year for obvious reasons, but there’s nothing like a splashy summer trip.

 I’m not the only one who loves these vacays-made-easy.
-“When my family thinks about summer, four words come to mind: Hilton Orlando Bonnet Creek,” says Ana de Oliveira from Annapolis, Maryland, who has booked a stay there with her husband Gabriel and 6-year-old son annually since 2016.
+“When my family thinks about summer, four words come to mind: Hilton Orlando Bonnet Creek,” says Ana de Oliveira from Annapolis, Maryland, who has booked a stay there with her husband, Gabriel, and son annually since 2016.
 “We dream about the lazy river the whole year.”

-Here, a few of the best hotel pools I’m adding to my bucket (hat) list.
+Here are a few of the best hotel pools I’m adding to my bucket (hat) list.
 BYO water wings.
 (Note: Disney resorts are famous for their family-friendly pools, so this list includes non-Disney options you might not be as familiar with.)

 Leave it to Maui to kick things up a notch.
-Tweens adore this seafront stay for its NINE pool options, all connected by a “river” complete with whitewater rapids.
+Tweens adore this seafront stay for its NINE pool options, all connected by a “river,” complete with whitewater rapids.
 Even cooler than that?
-The Tarzan pool with a rope swing, caves, six rushing waterfalls, and even a three-story lava slide that will have you whooshing down the shoot at 22 miles an hour.
-Bonus: a baby beach and adults-only, mosaic-lined Hibiscus Pool.
+The Tarzan pool with a rope swing, caves, six rushing waterfalls, and even a three-story lava slide that will have you whooshing down the chute at 22 miles an hour.
+Bonus: There’s a baby beach and adults-only, mosaic-lined Hibiscus Pool.